 Last week I decided to research the applicant tracking systems (ATS) used by the Fortune 100.
 The analysis was prompted by a fellow recruiting startup founder who suggested that Great Hires invest in becoming a partner for a newer ATS company’s marketplace.
 This made me want to estimate the size of the opportunity based on the volume of candidates that pass through the ecosystem of these providers.
-Despite how fragmented the ATS market is, I was surprised that there are only two ATS system providers who serve more than two companies of the F100.
+Despite how fragmented the ATS market is, I was surprised that there are only three ATS system providers who serve more than two F100 companies.

 - Taleo/Oracle and Kenexa BrassRing dominate the Fortune 100

 2. The number of jobs flowing through the top systems (Taleo/Oracle, Kenexa/BrassRing and homegrown) dominate everyone else.